apathy/entropy-discord-purger/README.md

 # entropy

-## made this for me, if you'd like to improve anything feel free to do so
+## made this for me, if you'd like to improve anything feel free to do so. cmds and install instructions are down below

+## cmds
+    # make sure you have developer mode enabled to copy ids, if you don't already go to settings > advanced > enable developer mode

+    # purge messages from bottom to top
+    .p (will use current channel) OR .p snowflake (dm/group/channel)

+    # purge messages from top to bottom
+    .pold (will use current channel) OR .pold snowflake (dm/group/channel)

+    # purge messages before snowflake (message id, e.g: 1049011454973579274) - will not delete the message id used if it's yours
+    .pbefore channel snowflake

+    # purge messages after snowflake (message id, e.g: 1049011454973579274) - will not delete the message id used if it's yours
+    .pafter channel snowflake

+    # purge messages between snowflakes (message id, e.g: 1049011454973579274) - will not delete the message id used if it's yours
+    .pinbetween channel snowflake1 snowflake2

 ## install